MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 _new as of Microsoft Edge 124_

-Distinguishes postMessage events from other timeline events, to easily investigate performance issues related to post messages across various threads in applications.
+Distinguishes events that are triggered by the `postMessage` method from other events that are displayed in the **Performance** tool, to easily investigate performance issues that are related to posting messages across various threads of an application.

-This experiment improves the **Performance** tool's timeline to help you quickly identify `postMessage` events and handlers, by distinguishing `postMessage` events from other timeline events.
-Without this experiment, `postMessage` dispatch events and handler events both appear as generic scripting function call events.
+This experiment improves the **Performance** tool's **Main** section to help you quickly identify `postMessage` events and handlers, by distinguishing `postMessage` events from other events.
+Without this experiment, events that are triggered by dispatching and handling messages between threads of an application appear as generic scripting function-call events.
 With this experiment enabled:
 * `postMessage` dispatch events appear on the timeline as **Schedule postMessage**.
 * `postMessage` handler events appear on the timeline as **On Message**.